X

 Image courtesy: istockphoto

-Foods that are high in vitamin c will help prevent mouth ulcers if you have HFMD — but before you grab an orange, kiwi or tomato, take note that the natural acidity might actually make things worse!
-This is one of the most refreshing food to eat when one has HFMD
+Foods that are high in vitamin c will help prevent mouth ulcers if you have HFMD — but before you grab an orange, kiwi or tomato, take note that the natural acidity might make things worse!
+This is one of the most refreshing foods to eat when one has HFMD

 According to Dr Andrew Weil, M.D, Director of the Arizona Center for Integrative Medicine at the University of Arizona, recommends you eat berries and melons such as cantaloupe, honeydew or watermelon instead.